Mobile push notifications

 How does it work

 Push notification campaigns can be configured in Integrations and created within our Scenarios, using the visual builder for simpler use cases or the code builder for more advanced ones.
-Bloomreach Engagement dispatches the push messages to integrated push notifications providers which then deliver them to the subscribed mobile device.
-The mobile application then handles the push message using our SDK and renders the notification on the smartphone screens of your customers.
+Bloomreach Engagement dispatches the push messages to integrated push notification providers, who then deliver them to the subscribed mobile device.
+The mobile application then handles the push message using our SDK and renders the notification on your customers' smartphone screens.

 Installation and push setup